Table of contents

 One of our key sweet potato growing tips is to use crumbly loose soil that has organic material in it.
 This is by far the best home for this tropical vegetable.
 In contrast, boggy water-logged soil should be avoided, as any tubers that grow there could rot.

-Propagation – Sweet Potato Growing Tips
+Sweet Potato Growing Tips

 Time needed: 4 minutes

-How to grow sweet potatoes from vine.
+How to grow sweet potatoes from slips.

 - Preparation